How religious charities helped Kashmir tide over the Covid-19 second wave

 Donations by locals

-Besides the logistics support, Bayt-ul-Maal also checked up on widows, roadside vendors and drivers and provided them with monthly rations along with financial assistance during the crisis.
+Besides the logistics support, the Musaib-Bin-Umair also checked up on widows, roadside vendors and drivers and provided them with monthly rations along with financial assistance during the crisis.

-Locals donated around Rs 18 lakh to Bayt-ul-Maals during the second wave of Covid-19 when the region’s economy was crippled due to back-to-back lockdowns.
+Locals donated around Rs 18 lakh to the Musaib-Bin-Umair during the second wave of Covid-19 when the region’s economy was crippled due to back-to-back lockdowns.

 “After people see our work on the ground, they continue their donations to us,” Showkat said.
 “We believe our good actions help us earn their goodwill.
 It motivates us to work even harder.”